jeqo/jeqo.github.io-src/content/post/2017-01-31-kafka-rewind-consumers-offset.md

 ### Rewind to earliest offset

 The easiest options is to go back to the beginning of the topic, that not always will be `offset=0`.
-This will depends on the compation //TODO option that will be cleaning old records based on time or size, but this also deserves its own post.
+This will depends on the `retention` policy option sthat will be cleaning old records based on time or size, but this also deserves its own post.

 To go to the beginning we can use `#seekToBeginning(topicPartition)`